seanchen513/dcp/README.md

 - 34 - given string, find palindrome that can be made by inserting fewest chars
 - 46 - find longest palindromic contiguous substring
 - 121 - given string, can we delete at most k chars to make a palindrome
-- 157 - given string, determine whether any permutation of it is a palindrome
+- 157 - given string, find if any permutation of it is a palindrome
 - 167 - given list of words, find all pairs of unique indices such that concatenation of two words is a palindrome
 - 181 - given string, split it into as few strings as possible such that each string is a palindrome
 - 396 - given str, return length of longest palindromic subseq in str in O(n^2) time and space